spawnmarvel/azure-data-engineering/README.md

 Data consolidation
 * Data consolidation is the process of combining data that has been extracted from multiple data sources into a consistent structure - usually to support analytics and reporting.

+Common languages
+* SQL, Python, others

+### Important data engineering concepts

+Operational and analytical data
+* Operational data is usually transactional data that is generated and stored by applications, often in a relational or non-relational database.
+* Analytical data is data that has been optimized for analysis and reporting, often in a data warehouse.

+Streaming data
+* Streaming data refers to perpetual sources of data that generate data values in real-time, often relating to specific events.

+Data pipelines
+* Data pipelines are used to orchestrate activities that transfer and transform data.

+Data lakes
+* A data lake is a storage repository that holds large amounts of data in native, raw formats.
+* The idea with a data lake is to store everything in its original, untransformed state.
+This approach differs from a traditional data warehouse, which transforms and processes the data at the time of ingestion.

+Data warehouses
+* A data warehouse is a centralized repository of integrated data from one or more disparate sources.

+Apache Spark
+* Apache Spark is a parallel processing framework that takes advantage of in-memory processing and a distributed file storage.
+It's a common open-source software (OSS) tool for big data scenarios.

+### Data engineering in Microsoft Azure